 How much time do your doctors spend with patients?

-In most cases, when our doctor sees you in your hotel room, they spend about 30 minutes (give or take a few minutes) with the patient in the room during a onsite call.
+In most cases, our mobile doctors spend about 30 minutes (give or take a few minutes) with the patient in the room during an onsite visit.

 What type of medical conditions do you treat?

-How much does a Physician Room Service mobile doctor call cost?
+How much does a Physician Room Service mobile doctor house-call visit cost?

 Initial doctor visit is $249 during normal daytime hours.
 (8am – 5pm EDT)